stefan-m-lenz/JuliaConnectoR/README.md

 ### Using *BoltzmannMachines* in R

-The following example code shows how the `JuliaConnectoR` can be used to use the Julia package [`BoltzmannMachines`](https://github.com/stefan-m-lenz/BoltzmannMachines.jl) in R.
+The following example code shows how the `JuliaConnectoR` can be used with the Julia package [`BoltzmannMachines`](https://github.com/stefan-m-lenz/BoltzmannMachines.jl) in R.

 ```R
 library(JuliaConnectoR)